Markin-Wang/MGANet/README.md

 - [Torchvision]

 ## Dataset
-The dataset can be downloaded from [Goold Drive](https://drive.google.com/drive/folders/1EF_iamMlnb0QYS2xiQRq--fxm7an4tv7?usp=sharing).
+The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1EF_iamMlnb0QYS2xiQRq--fxm7an4tv7?usp=sharing).

 soybean_1_1: The soycultivarvein dataset with the training set:test set=1:1.
 For comparison to the state-of-the-art hand-crafted methods.